 To descent, carefully retrace your steps.

 This route is not the place to be during a rainstorm.
 The quartzite slabs, so much fun when dry, can become your worst nightmare when wet.
+The view of Wham Ridge on Vestal from this route is amazing.

 Round-trip distance: 2 miles scrambling from meadow camp at 11,400 feet